hheinzer/ccfd/README.md

 ## Installation

 For now, I have only run it on Linux.
-Here just run `make` in the base directory.
+Just run `make` in the base directory and everything should compile.
 However, it should work on MacOS and Windows just as well, maybe some tweaks to the Makefile are necessary.
 Once a first working version is done, I will worry about other OSs.

 ## First Step